 - Look for more networks which will be under the Connections section.
 Tap on it.

 - Tap on Network mode

 - You will get a pop-up menu with the different options that you can choose.
-Make sure that you select the first option which says LTE/WCDMA/GSM (auto connect).
+Ensure that you select the first option that says LTE/WCDMA/GSM (auto connect).

 Selecting this will make sure that your device can automatically connect to the available network.
-If the wrong option was selected, it may have led to an error which resulted in the No SIM error on your device.
+If the wrong option was selected, it might have led to an error that resulted in the No SIM error on your device.

 Solution 6: Choose the right network Operator

 If the network operator selected on your device is not the same as the carrier you are using for your device, you may end up seeing this error.
 To resolve it, follow these steps:

 - Go to the Settings menu of your device.